divyam198/divyam198/README.md

 - 👋 Hi, I’m Divyam Gupta.
-- 👀 I’m interested in Data Analytics.
+- 👀 I’m interested in Data Engineering.
-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently learning Python, SQL, PySpark, AWS and Databricks.
-- 💞️ I have also done multiple projects in Python and SQL.
+- 💞️ I have also done multiple projects in Python, SQL and Data Engineering.
-- 📫 I have Internship experience in the field of Data Analysis.
+- 📫 I have Internship experience in the field of Data Analytics.

 <!---
 divyam198/divyam198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.